-In addition to the permanent funding increases included in this plan, the 2018-19 operating budget plan seeks additional, one-time investments from the state.
-In the recent past, the state has proposed and provided one-time non-recurring funding for a variety of energy efficiency and maintenance projects on CSU campuses.
+In addition to the permanent funding increases included in this plan, the 2017–18 Support Budget plan seeks additional, one-time investments from the state.
+In the recent past, the state has proposed and provided one-time funding for a variety of energy efficiency and maintenance projects on CSU campuses.

 Together, funds from the Cap-and-Trade Program and funds for deferred maintenance will directly support statewide initiatives to attain energy and water conservation and greenhouse gas reductions.